 carpentaria gas pipeline

 APA owns and operates the Carpentaria Gas Pipeline, an important link in our East Coast Grid.

 The CGP will also soon be an important link between Northern Territory gas fields and the east coast market via the Northern Gas Pipeline, expected to be completed in 2018.

-The CGP is a scheme pipeline under the access regime of the National Gas Law and the National Gas Rules, and provides light regulation services.
+The CGP mainline is a scheme pipeline under the access regime of the National Gas Law and the National Gas Rules, and provides light regulation services.

 Australian Energy Regulator